agarwalrounak/Hello-World/README.md

 * Congratulations!
 You just opened a Pull Request.

 # What next?
-Go ahead and star this repository if you had fun!
+Go ahead and star this repository if you had fun! :star:
+If you liked contributing to this project, please share and star this project to help as many people as possible to get started in Open Source.

+->:confetti_ball: :tada: Happy Hacktoberfest and Happy Contributing :tada: :confetti_ball:<-